Mary Stanley Low: Life in Cuba

 After her husband’s death, Low remained in Cuba for almost 25 years.
 Low gave talks at the Havana Institute of Marxist Culture, taught at the Instituto de El Vedado, the Universidad de la Habana, and taught English at the Community House.
 In 1943, she published a selection of political and cultural essays forwarded by her friend Benjamin Péret.
 Also that year she edited La Verdad Contemporanea, the first work of surrealist theory published in the Caribbean.

 In 1944, Low married for a second time to Armando Machado (1911–1982), a Trotskyist Cuban trade-union leader, gaining Cuban citizenship.
 She retained her British citizenship, holding dual nationality.
 They had three daughters together, Helga, Yoty and Yara.
 Armando Machado died from lung cancer in 1982.

 In 1954, Low won the Rubén Martínez Villena Prize.
 She next published the poetry volume Tres voces – Three Voices – Trois Vois in 1957, which was a trilingual book illustrated by José Mijares.

-In the 1950s, she supported the Cuban revolution by helping and hiding revolutionary militants opposed to the Batista regime in her home.
+In the 1950s, Low supported the Cuban revolution by helping and hiding revolutionary militants opposed to the Batista regime in her home.
 By 1964, Low had become frustrated with what she viewed as the Stalinisation of Fidel Castro's Cuban government.
 Her husband was arrested, although he was quickly released.